MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidspamoriginalfolder-canonical-property.md

 **Applies to**: Outlook

-Indicates which folder a message was in before it was filtered into the junk e-mail folder.
+Indicates which folder a message was in before it was filtered into the junk email folder.

 |||
 |:-----|:-----|